 Innovation in health is all around us.
 In fact, many city and county governments are leading the nation in innovative ways to create healthy and more equitable communities.
 That’s why the Big Cities Health Coalition (BCHC) was formed — to create a forum for the leaders of America’s largest metropolitan health departments to exchange strategies, maximize resources, and jointly address issues to promote and protect the health and safety of the 62 million people they serve.
 Together, these public health officials directly affect the health and well-being of nearly one in five Americans.

-BCHC has helped several member departments develop new approaches to keeping their communities healthy and safe.
+Cities have been innovators in public health policy and practice for years.
 When Los Angeles County launched restaurant letter grading 20 years ago, it was a first of its kind system that is now that is commonplace across the country today.
 In the years following implementation, LA County saw foodborne illness hospitalizations decrease.
-New York City and Seattle were among the first jurisdictions to ensure that their cutting-edge tobacco laws included e-cigarettes.
+New York City and Seattle were among the first jurisdictions to ensure that their cutting-edge tobacco regulations included e-cigarettes.
 Most recently, Minneapolis, San Francisco, Boston, and Chicago have been at the forefront of addressing flavored tobacco.
-Building on successes such as these, BCHC has continued to broaden its reach, attracting interest from new cities and partner organizations, and helping prepare new big city health directors.
+Building on successes such as these, BCHC has continued to broaden its reach, attracting interest from new cities and partner organizations, and helping prepare and support new big city health directors.